ArnoldYSYeung/interpretable-ml-showcase/README.md

 ##  Code

 Awesome, where's the code so I can copy this into my own ML algorithm?
 Unfortunately, the code for generating these images are part of a larger project which is not yet complete, so I can't release it yet.
 However, feel free to Google how to implement these explainers.
 There's plenty of resources out there!

+##  Conclusion
+Different explainers can provide different types of explanations, which can provide different insights into the behaviour of an ML agent.
+However, many of these explanations currently still require some level of human interpretation and analysis to identify the root cause of a certain behaviours.